The script window contains a list of commands that you want R to execute. Click into the window and type in

 But let’s get back to importing data.
 Depending on the file format of your sample you will have to use the right command in R to read it.
 Although .csv files are very common we will focus on .dta files since this is the usual file format of data in Wooldridge (2013).
 (This is the format that is commonly used by the very popular software “Stata“.)

-There is a “read.csv()” command.
-So, shouldn’t there be a “read.dta()” command as well?
+read.dta() function too?
 Well, yes.
 But it is a bit more complicated.
 In the lower right window there is a tab called “Packages”.
-Click on it and you will see a list of strange titles.
-They refer to so-called packages which can be comprehended as a collection of commands that work in R. There are very many of them.
-But in order to keep R “light”, not all come with the file that you downloaded to install R. But you can add them when you need them.
+Click on it and you will see a list of (maybe strange sounding) titles.
+They refer to so-called packages which can be comprehended as a collection of functions that work in R. There are very many of them.
+But in order to keep R “light”, not all come with the initial installation file that you downloaded.
+But you can add them anytime when you need them.